 Attaching Your Bikes

 You attach your bikes to the rack with tough UV-resistant rubber cradle straps that gently hold your bike in place.
-The company suggests threading the rack tie down straps though the bike wheels and tying them, or to use additional straps to add stability and to help secure your bicycles.
+The company suggests threading the rack tie-down straps through the bike wheels and tying them, or using additional straps to add stability and to help secure your bicycles.

 There are a lot of great bike racks out there.
 The more you know, the better choice you can make.